Health Benefits of Natto: The Japanese Secret to Longevity

 (successo images/Shutterstock)

-Kuo-Pin Wu
+By Kuo-Pin Wu

 A study published in the BMJ involving more than 90,000 Japanese participants found that those who regularly ate natto were more likely to live longer, particularly with a lower risk of cardiovascular disease mortality.
-Compared to those who did not eat natto, men and women who regularly ate it experienced a reduction in cardiovascular disease-related mortality by 24 percent and 21 percent, respectively.
+Compared with those who did not eat natto, men and women who regularly ate it experienced a reduction in cardiovascular disease-related mortality by 24 percent and 21 percent, respectively.

 Natto offers numerous health benefits, including: